Eamonbaloun/PC-Beginners-Guide/README.md

 ## Why Build Your Own Gaming PC?

-Building your own gaming PC isn't just about saving money (though, that's a nice perk).
-It lets you choose your parts, get better gaming performance, and have insane visuals compared to consoles.
-Plus, you can always upgrade it later on!
-A gaming PC opens up a ton of options, from mods to more games and even stuff like video editing or graphic design.
-Basically, it’s the best of both worlds: gaming *and* productivity.
+Building your own gaming PC isn’t just about saving money—it's about getting more value and control.
+Unlike consoles, a custom PC allows you to handpick parts to achieve graphics quality and performance levels that consoles can’t match.
+With a powerful GPU, you’ll experience smoother frame rates, higher resolutions, and options like ray tracing that elevate your gaming visuals.
+And while a console becomes outdated over time, a PC can be upgraded part by part, saving you money in the long run.

+Plus, a gaming PC doesn’t stop at gaming: you can tackle tasks like video editing, graphic design, and streaming, making it an all-in-one powerhouse that’s ready for both play and productivity.

 ## What You'll Find in This Guide